Skip to main content

 Data Persistence Layer

-DynamoDB for high-throughput operations, RDS for complex queries, and specialized storage for audit trails.
+DynamoDB for high-throughput operations, RDS for complex queries, and specialised storage for audit trails.
 Your data architecture must handle both transactional consistency and analytical workloads.

 Analytics and Monitoring Layer